Eww, My Dog Eats Litter Box Delicacies & My Cat Eats Plants & Paper!

-- You can find kitty greens at your local pet store or buy it already grown square of grass from an organic health food store.
+- You can find kitty greens at your local pet store or buy an already grown square of grass from an organic health food store.

 I do believe that if we keep our cats (and dogs) free from boredom and with providing nutritional-balanced meals full of the vitamins and minerals hopefully will stop this behavior.

-Keep their litter box clean and provide cat trees, scratching posts and window lounging furniture, take them for a walk and for those-outdoorsy-kind of felines to build them their own cat walk-away cat space.
+Keep their litter boxes clean and provide cat trees, scratching posts and window lounging furniture, take them for a walk and for those outdoorsy kind of felines to build them their own cat walk-away cat space.

-Take them to the vet for annual check-ups, if your pet shows any sign of medical issues please make sure to take them to the vet clinic right away.
+Take them to the vet for annual check-ups, if your pet shows any signs of medical issues please make sure to take them to the vet clinic right away.